-Unit 1: Romeo and Juliet & Creative Writing Literature Festival
+Unit 1: Romeo and Juliet and poetry

 Students' skills of analysis will be stretched with exploration of a Shakespearean play in preparation for English Literature in Year 11.
 Year 9 students study Shakespeare's Romeo and Juliet and are expected to produce a more sophisticated essay looking at language and structure; again this is alongside a range of non-fiction texts as well as classic and modern poetry on the theme of Relationships.